ECCC-MSC/open-data/docs/msc-data/nwp_rdps/readme_rdps-statpostproc-datamart_en.md

 * __Var__ : Variables included in this file [AirTemp, DewPoint, WindSpeed, WindDir]
 * __LVLYPE__: Vertical level type [Sfc for surface level, AGL for Above Ground Level]
 * __LVL__: Vertical level value [1.5m, 10m].
 This parameter is not used for surface level
 * __PT{hhh}H__: Forecast hours based on [ISO8601](https://en.wikipedia.org/wiki/ISO_8601) norms.
-P, T and H are constant character designating Period, Time and Hour. "hhh" is the forecast hour from 00h to 84h according to the products (evry 3 hours for UMOS and hourly for PROGNOS according to the stations observations)
+P, T and H are constant character designating Period, Time and Hour. "hhh" is the forecast hour from 00h to 84h according to the products (every 3 hours for UMOS and hourly for PROGNOS according to the obervations stations)
 * __json__ : constant string indicating the GeoJSON format

 Filenames examples: